 Yes, parents can express their preferences for having their students being in the same cohort with their friends.
 We firmly believe that students do their best when they feel emotionally comfortable and safe in a group, and having familiar friends in the cohort only helps.
 Please let your admissions counselor know and we will try our best to accommodate your request.

-If, based on our assessment, we believe that the students preferences for pace, instructional style, content, as well as current proficiency levels are significantly further apart, our admissions counsellor will advise parents of their recommendation.
+If, based on our assessment, we believe that the students preferences for pace, instructional style, content, as well as current proficiency levels are significantly further apart, our admissions counselor will advise parents of their recommendation.

 Our instructors are hand-picked primarily from three categories: